jordan-carson/Data_Structures_Algos/Udacity/2. Basic Algorithms/Project - Problems vs Algoriths/Problem 1/explanation_1.md

 `sqrt()`

+Time Complexity:
-Time Complexity: The time complexity is O(n), as we loop through the entire number -> n, until we reach the mid_squared.
+The time complexity is O(log n), as we loop through the entire number -> n, until we reach the mid_squared.

+Space Complexity:
-Space Complexity: Memory is independent to input.
-Each loop run is independent.
+Memory is independent to input.
+Each loop run is independent, and since this is iterative the auxiliary memory is O(1).

 `sqrt_fast()
 `